-4103+ Arts Entrepreneurship
+4103 Arts Entrepreneurship

 Nonprofit-focused foundations of entrepreneurship, entrepreneurial behavior, strategies and styles of entrepreneurship, and risk taking as well as the modem use of the term impresario.
 Applications specific to the creation of programming for arts education and the presentation and production of arts experiences (concerts, performances, exhibits, etc.) of the highest artistic standards.
-Dual-listed with NONP 5103.
 (TBA)